OCHA-DAP/hdx-python-scraper/docs/main.md

 ## Examples of Configurable Scrapers

-It is helpful to look at a few example configurable scrapers to see how they are configured:
+It is helpful to look at a few example configurable scrapers to see how they are
+configured:

-The economicindex configurable scraper reads the dataset “covid-19-economic-exposure-index” on HDX, taking from it dataset source, date of dataset and using the url of the dataset in HDX as the source url (used by the DATA link in the visual).
-The scraper framework finds the first resource that is of format “xlsx”, reads the “economic exposure” sheet and looks for the headers in row 1 (by default).
-Note that it is possible to specify a specific resource name using the key "resource" instead of searching for the first resource of a particular format.
+The economicindex configurable scraper reads the dataset “covid-19-economic-exposure-index” on HDX, taking from it dataset source, date of dataset and using the url of the dataset in HDX as the source url.
+(In HDX data explorers, these are used by the DATA links.)
+The scraper framework finds the first resource that is of format `xlsx`, reads the “economic exposure” sheet and looks for the headers in row 1 (by default).
+Note that it is possible to specify a specific resource name using the key `resource` instead of searching for the first resource of a particular format.

-adm_cols defines the column or columns in which to look for admin information.
-As this is a national level scraper, it uses the “Country” column. input_cols specifies the column(s) to use for values, in this case “Covid 19 Economic exposure index”. output_columns and output_hxltags define the header name(s) and HXL tag(s) to use for the input_cols.
+`adm_cols` defines the column or columns in which to look for admin information.
+As this is a national level scraper, it uses the "Country" column. `input_cols` specifies the column(s) to use for values, in this case “Covid 19 Economic exposure index”.
+`output_columns` and `output_hxltags` define the header name(s) and HXL tag(s) to
+use for the `input_cols`.

      economicindex:
         dataset: "covid-19-economic-exposure-index"